 About Darlington Carmel

-The Carmelite Order first became established in the caves known as those of St Elijah (or Elijah the prophet from the Books of the Kings in the Bible) on Mount Carmel in Israel.
+Darlington Carmelite Community is part of the Carmelite Order first became established in the caves known as those of St Elijah (or Elijah the prophet from the Books of the Kings in the Bible) on Mount Carmel in Israel.
 The original members are thought to be some of the pilgrims or knights who had gone to the Holy Land on the Crusades and rather than returning home had decided to live the life of a hermit.
 Nobody really knows who the first hermits were.
 After a while there was quite a colony of them.
 They reached the stage when they thought of making things more formal and establishing themselves into a religious group.

-When the Saracens invaded the Holy Land (Israel) in the middle to the later part of the 1200’s, the hermits had to leave as their lives were in danger.
-They moved to Europe and there had to have their Rule amended so that they could become one of the mendicant orders – those who begged their way, like the Franciscans and Dominicans did at the time.
+When the Saracens invaded the Holy Land (Israel) in the middle to the later part of the 1200’s, the hermits had to leave, as their lives were in danger.
+They moved to Europe.
+There they had to have their Rule amended so that they could become one of the mendicant orders – those who begged their way, like the Franciscans and Dominicans the time.
 Their way of life did not fit in with the situation in which they now found themselves.
 The few alterations to their Rule altered the structure of their lives.

 It was with the arrival on the scene of Teresa Cepeda y Ahumada, (otherwise known as St Teresa of Avila, or St Teresa of Jesus) born 1515 that we find further changes.
 She felt called to reform the Order, after having lived under the mitigate rule for a number of years, and to go back to the Primitive roots.
 She did not go back as far as the days on Mount Carmel, but did write constitutions which were a lot more severe than anything the Order had asked of her until that time.
 The reform caused another branch of the Order to be founded.
-The new branch were named the Discalced Carmelite Order, discalced meaning without shoes.
+The new branch is named the Discalced Carmelite Order.
+Discalced means without shoes.
 They did not literally go barefooted but did have some type of sandal or home made shoe.

 Where are we?
 What is our special History?

-Introduction to Darlington Carmel
+Introduction to Darlington Carmelite Community